guilhermelabigalini/WebChat/README.md

 # WebChat

 A web chat implementation, that can run both with an in-memory user repository or Redis as backend for users and messaging.
-Application is developed with Spring boot with WebSocket's.
+Application is developed in Spring boot with WebSocket's.

 ## In-memory repository execution